 Other forms of Baksheesh you are likely to encounter in Egypt

-Now these all cover legitimate services that you receive in Egypt, i.e. where you have already paid a price for transport, a tour or meal and a “little something extra” is given for the service component.
+Now, these all cover legitimate services that you receive in Egypt, i.e. where you have already paid a price for transport, a tour or a meal and a “little something extra” is given for the service component.

 There are plenty of other forms of Baksheesh you are likely to encounter in Egypt, of the far more dubious variety; we’ve also seen this described as “granting for favours” – or flat our scam or bribes.